 Hummers leave in late August and early September, but you may want to leave your feeders 1/3 full for a few more weeks just in case any straggler pays a late visit to your garden.
-Make sure that two weeks have passed since your last sighting before you stop feeding the birds.
+Make sure that two weeks have passed since your last sighting before you stop topping up the bird feeder.

 Flowers that attract hummingbirds

 Hummers' favorite plants include fuchsias, petunias, begonias, impatiens, geraniums, honeysuckle, and butterfly bushes.
 In the long perspective, cultivating hummingbird flowers and shrubs is an excellent alternative to artificial nectar in bright feeders.
 The little avian friends will find blooming treats even in the largest and most populous cities such as Detroit, Ann Arbor, or Grand Rapids.